TateTaylorOH/TateTaylorOH/README.md

 # About Me

-Hello all, my name is Tate Taylor and I am a Skyrim modder and Wabbajack modlist curator.
-I make a random mix of mods and don't really stay within any one category, just whatever I want to see added to the game.
+Hello all, my name is Tate Taylor, and I am a Skyrim modder and Wabbajack modlist curator.
+I create a random mix of mods and don't really stay within any one category; I just add whatever I want to see in the game.

-In addition to my mods I also curate the [Keizaal](https://www.nexusmods.com/skyrimspecialedition/mods/68997){:target="_blank" rel="noopener"} Wabbajack modlist.
+In addition to my mods, I also curate the [Keizaal](https://www.nexusmods.com/skyrimspecialedition/mods/68997){:target="_blank" rel="noopener"} Wabbajack modlist.
 It is a simple modlist that seeks to enhance and expand on Skyrim without compromising Bethesda’s original vision that we all fell in love with back in 2011.
-If you're interested in learning more about Keizaal be sure to visit [the website](https://keizaal.github.io/Keizaal/){:target="_blank" rel="noopener"}.
+If you're interested in learning more about Keizaal, be sure to visit [the website](https://keizaal.github.io/Keizaal/){:target="_blank" rel="noopener"}.

 I am not taking commissions at this time.

 ## My Mods